Back to Tutorials

 });

-agent.setObjective("Cover the last 12 months of vector-DB benchmarks.");
+await agent.setObjective("Cover the last 12 months of vector-DB benchmarks.", {

 What outlives the request

-Everything in this part exists to break the assumption that an agent's life is one HTTP request:
+Everything in this part exists to break one assumption: that an agent's whole life fits inside a single HTTP request.

-There's one question left, and it's the one that decides whether any of this is safe to ship: is the agent actually good?
-An agent that survives crashes and runs every night is a liability if its answers are wrong.
+There's one question left, though, and it's the one that decides whether any of this is actually safe to ship: is the agent good?
+An agent that survives crashes and runs every night unattended is a liability the moment its answers are wrong.
 Next, in Part 7: Evals & Scorers, I put numbers on quality and wire them into CI.